Rennes beats PSG 2-0 to hand league leader its 1st defeat - WHIZ News

 PSG is six points ahead of second-placed Lens and eight clear of third-placed Nice, which has played one game less.

-Rennes has been a tough place to visit in recent seasons and was again so for different reasons.
+Rennes has been a tough place to visit for PSG in recent seasons and was again so for different reasons.

-Because of heavy wind and rain in the Paris area, the team was unable to fly to Brittany on Saturday night and instead arrived at the stadium by coach and car.
-Sports daily L’Equipe’s website said Kylian Mbappe, Achraf Hakimi, Keylor Navas and Neymar all drove.
+Because of heavy wind and rain, the team was unable to fly to Brittany on Saturday night and arrived at the stadium by coach and car.

 Although he still awaits his first league goal for PSG, Messi set up Mbappe midway through the first half — but the shot was scuffed — and almost created a goal for Neymar.

-PSG was punished when Ghana winger Kamaldeen Sulemana picked out Laborde for his league-leading sixth goal of the season — two more than Mbappe.
+PSG was punished when Ghana winger Kamaldeen Sulemana picked out Laborde for his league-leading sixth goal.

-Mbappe scored midway through the second half after Messi and Angel Di Maria put him through.
-But the goal was ruled out after a video review showed Mbappe was offside.
+Mbappe pounced midway through the second half after Messi and Angel Di Maria put him through, but the goal was ruled out after a video review showed Mbappe was offside.

-The irrepressible Laborde won a late penalty after a tussle with Hakimi, but it was called off following a review.
+Laborde won a late penalty but it was called off following a review.

+In the late game, last-placed Saint-Etienne scored an injury-time penalty to tie bitter local rival Lyon 1-1.

+Tunisia forward Wahbi Khazri’s spot kick for the hosts in the fifth minute of stoppage time came when video review detected a handball by Lyon defender Jason Denayer.

+Lyon had punished Saint-Etienne when midfielder Houssem Aouar finished off Lucas Paqueta’s pass in the 42nd.
+Former Liverpool winger Xherdan Shaqiri netted shortly after but his effort was disallowed because Paqueta was offside.

+The second half was halted for a few minutes after Khazri accidentally kicked Lopes in the head reaching for the ball.

-Also Sunday, Marseille lost 2-0 at defending champion Lille with Marseille fans mourning the loss of iconic former president Bernard Tapie, who died on Sunday morning from cancer.
+Marseille earlier lost 2-0 at defending champion Lille with Marseille fans mourning the loss of iconic former president Bernard Tapie, who died on Sunday morning from cancer.
 He was 78.

-Marseille fans erected a giant portrait of Tapie in front of their home stadium Stade Velodrome as fans, some of them in tears, paid their respects.
+Marseille fans erected a giant portrait of Tapie in front of their home stadium Stade Velodrome as tearful fans paid respects.

 Lille and Marseille fans joined together in a moment’s applause before the game as a picture of Tapie was beamed on the stadium scoreboard.
 Marseille players wore black armbands.

-Canada forward Jonathan David scored twice to continue his fine form, and his second goal deep into injury time was set up by United States forward Timothy Weah, the son of Liberia president George Weah.
+Canada forward Jonathan David scored twice and his second goal deep into injury time was set up by United States forward Timothy Weah, the son of Liberia president George Weah.

 OTHER MATCHES

-Angers twice came from behind before beating Metz 3-2, with 17-year-old forward Mohamed-Ali Cho among the scorers for Angers.
+Angers beat Metz 3-2 with 17-year-old forward Mohamed-Ali Cho among the scorers.

-Erik-Palmer Brown, a 24-year-old American defender, started for Troyes in his debut following a loan from Manchester City.
-He was substituted in the 76th minute.
+Erik-Palmer Brown, a 24-year-old American defender, made his debut for Troyes following a loan from Manchester City.

 Also, it was Lorient 1, Clermont 1.